Admissions Blog Posts

 Hi everyone!
 My name is Neha Parthasarathy and I’m one of the admissions counselors here at Furman University.
 This role has shown me the importance of making sure students understand all the nooks and crannies of the college search process.
 As a former educator, I know that the more information we can offer prospective students, the more seamless their journey to finding their college home will be.

-A big part of that process is learning about the events outside of the application process; high school visits and college fairs serve as crucial touchpoints in the college search process for students.
-They offer a unique chance for students to interact directly with college representatives, ask questions, and gather information that isn’t always available online.
-I’ve had the privilege of visiting high schools and college fairs across the country.
-Here are the tips that I would offer students as they begin navigating their college journey:
+A big part of that process is learning about the events outside of the application process such as high school visits and college fairs.
+These events serve as crucial touchpoints in the college search process for students.
+They offer a chance for students to interact directly with college representatives, ask questions, and gather information that isn’t always available online.
+I’ve had the privilege of visiting high schools and college fairs across the country, which has made me aware of how students can make the most out of these events.

 High School Visits: